codex-academy/angular-intro/README.md

 | Update a todo  |  `updateOne()`  |
 | Delete a todo  |  `deleteOne()`  |

-The module support both callbacks and Promise syntax you will use the Promise syntax as it nicely seperates data and error handling from each other.
+The module support both callbacks and Promise syntax you will use the Promise syntax as it seperates data and error handling properly.

+You now need to extend the API you created earlier to use MongoDB to persist data.

-To add a todo:
+Here is an example of the API route which add a todo:

 ```javascript